New York State Rifle and Pistol Association v. Bruen

 Issue at Stake: Public carrying of firearms outside the home

-Summary: NYSRPA v.
+Summary: New York State Rifle & Pistol Ass’n v.
 Bruen is a case brought by the NRA’s New York affiliate challenging the state’s concealed carry licensing law as a violation of the Second Amendment.
 Under New York’s law, an applicant for a concealed carry license must show a non-speculative need to carry a handgun in public, for self-defense or other purposes, before being issued a license to do so.

-Other Analysis: In a recent report, Everytown highlighted problems with the Petitioners’ claims that prominent members of the founding generation carried guns.
+Other Analysis: In a report, Everytown highlighted problems with the Petitioners’ claims that prominent members of the founding generation carried guns.

 Case Documents